bkuberek/kotlin-quarkus-booking-service-demo/docs/solution.md

 | d42c8608-7d52-4ea3-823f-c59b68a33407 | u.to.pi.a                | {vegan,vegetarian}  | 4    | 0        | 0     |
 | d42c8608-7d52-4ea3-823f-c59b68a33407 | u.to.pi.a                | {vegan,vegetarian}  | 6    | 0        | 0     |

-This query lists restaurants, their endorsements and total capacity.
+### Restaurants, their endorsements and total capacity.

 In this case total capacity is the number of people the venue can accommodate.

 ```postgresql